WeixuanJiang/Udacity-AzureML-Capstone-Project/README.md

 The Automated ML has been deployed to endpoints with auth enabled.
 We can consume the endpoint by access web API via Python, C# and R. In this project, we have used Python.
 ![Screenshot](./img/hd-endpoint.png)
-Save with HyperDrive model, the endpoint has been consumed with Python via scoring url and auth key has been passed.
+Same with HyperDrive model, the endpoint has been consumed with Python via scoring url and auth key has been passed.
 The input data format must be in json.